La Cienega/Jefferson station: History

 La Cienega/Jefferson station was once named Sentous station when it was on the Santa Monica Air Line of the Los Angeles and Independence and later Pacific Electric railroads.
 The Louis Sentous meat packing facility was nearby; they used the Air Line to ship meat to downtown Los Angeles.
 The original Air Line stop closed on September 30, 1953.
 The Sentous Yard maintenance facility persisted long after the passenger station was gone; it occupied "a portion of the right-of-way directly east of La Cienega, and spur tracks and sidings exist directly west of La Cienega".

 A new light rail station opened on Saturday, April 28, 2012.
 It was completely rebuilt for the commencement of the Expo Line from little more than a station stop marker.
 Regular scheduled service resumed the following Monday, April 30.

 Development of surrounding area

 Los Angeles architect Eric Owen Moss proposed a 17-story glass ribbon office tower with underground parking within steps of this station.
 The tower began preparation in late 2018.
+The office building known as the "(W)rapper" building opened in early 2023.

-As of 2020, condominiums and retail across from the station were being developed by the Carmel Partners firm.
+Condominiums and retail across from the station were being developed by the Carmel Partners firm known as the Habitat Residence.
+The 12-story unit complex opened in May 2026.